-C04 and C05.
-GPS Measurement of plot area and coordinates for the starting point.

-During the IHS3, you will measure plot areas using a GPS device.
+C04, C05 and C06.
+GPS Measurement of PLOT area, coordinates for the starting point and number of satellites used.
+During the IHPS, you will measure all GARDEN areas using a handheld GPS device.
 Detailed directions on GPS use can be found in the ANNEX 2.

-- The area measurement MUST be done AFTER the interview is completed. - You MUST walk around the parcel with the holder/respondent to determine the parcel boundaries and the plots in the parcel. - The area of a given plot should be revealed to the farmer, only if he/she is interested in knowing. - For a plot that lies more than 2 hours of walking distance from the dwelling, the enumerator MUST consult their supervisor concerning the decision about measuring the plot. - For plots that cannot be measured due to distance, enter "TOO FAR" on the questionnaire.
-In these cases, we will only rely on the farmer's self-reported area estimate. - For teams assigned to urban areas where households can be found with plots in distant locations: You are expected to capture these distant plots as much as possible by possibly grouping together measurements of areas of several plots that lie close to one another.
+- The PLOT area measurement MUST be done BEFORE the remainder of the agriculture interview is completed. - You MUST walk around the PLOT with the holder/respondent to determine the GARDEN boundaries, as well as the PLOTS in the GARDEN. - The area of a given PLOT should be revealed to the farmer, ONLY IF he/she is interested in knowing. - For a PLOT that lies more than 2 hours of walking distance from the dwelling (regardless of being in a rural or urban EA), the enumerator MUST consult their supervisor concerning the decision about measuring the PLOT.
+You are expected to capture as many PLOTS as possible by possibly grouping together measurements of distant gardens that are close to one another. - For PLOTS that cannot be measured due to distance, enter code 1 "TOO FAR" on the questionnaire.
+This code is ONLY acceptable if the supervisor has received explicit permission from headquarters that this plot does not need to be measured.
+If the plot is too far for you to travel with the respondent, you MUST collect information on an individual you can meet with closer to the plot that can assist you in the measurement.